Forfeit-15/INF2003/README.md

 ## MySQL Setup
 ```
-Open the dump script included and execute it.
+Open the dump script included with Workbench and execute it.
 ```

 Make sure the database name and credentials match db.py and auth.py: